-These healthy 3-Ingredient Banana Pancakes are the best – the recipe is so simple and packed with protein and banana flavour.
-It’s easy to make flourless using gluten-free oats or almond flour.
+These healthy 3-Ingredient Banana Pancakes are the best.
+The easy recipe is so simple and packed with protein and banana flavour, sweetened only with banana, and thickened with oats (or flour).
 Perfect for a toddler breakfast, but I love them just as much as the little ones.
 All you need are 2 minutes and a blender.
-File under “Must Try”.

 This recipe is so easy it’s almost silly, but you know, everyone went crazy over them on Instagram and who am I to argue?
 The recipe quantities given serve just one hungry person or two lesser appetites but you can easily scale it up to match your crowd.